yakufl/yakufl.github.io/_pages/research.md

 Chin, S., & Zahran, S. Daylight Saving Time and Population's Well-Being: Evidence from Twitter

+Zahran, S., Chin, S., Fremstad, A., & Numa, G. The Compensation of Conscience: Evidence from Occupational Switching

 Sedai, A.K., & Chin, S. Does Better Fuel Choice Lead to Better Employment?
 An Analysis by Gender and Caste in India